inveniosoftware/invenio/docs/quickstart/next-steps.rst

 You may have noticed that after running the ``cookiecutter`` command for the instance and the data model, there was a note for checking out some of the TODOs.
-You can run the following command in each code repository directory to see a summary of the TODOs again:
+You can run the following command in the code repository directory to see a summary of the TODOs again:

 .. code-block:: console